marina601/discover-malta/README.md

      - {% for category in links %} <li><a class="dropdown-item"href="{{ category.get_url }}">{{ category.category_name|capfirst }}</a></li>{% endfor %}

-- Navigation features 3 icons for user avatar, suitcas for their trips and a hart icon for trips which user can add to their favourite list.
+- Navigation features 3 icons for user avatar, suitcase for their trips and a hart icon for trips which user can add to their favourite list.
 - User icon contains a dropdown menu for the non-logged user to the Login and Register
 - For Registered Users, user icons turns into a default user image or if updated by the user, the user profile image
 - Registered user image contains a dropdown menu to the Profile page and Logout.